If you plan to visit Washington, D.C., my office is happy to help arrange tickets to various attractions.

 ONLINE: The fastest and most efficient way to request tours is to do so using our online form.
 The form provides spaces for you to fill out your contact information, and also has a blank message box where you can list the dates of your visit and the tours you’d like to request.
 After you have filled out the form, click “Submit” to submit your request directly to our office.
 Once you have successfully submitted the form, you will receive an email message letting you know that we have received your request.
-We will begin processing your request immediately, and you can expect to hear from us regarding your tour schedule approximately two weeks before your visit.
+We will begin processing your request immediately, and you can expect to hear from our tour coordinator within a week of your request confirming we received it

 MAIL OR FAX: Please send a letter to our Washington, D.C. office that includes the following information:

 Mailing address for our Washington, D.C. office:

 Senator Patty Murray

 Please note that it takes approximately one to two weeks for letter mail to reach our office from Washington State.